The Four Coolest and Three Weirdest things you’ll find in New Zealand

 Weird – Home to the First Dogs to Drive a Car

-Cool – The World’s First Bungy Jump in Queenstown
+Cool – The World’s First Bungy Jump is in Queenstown

 We’re an intrepid breed, which is why we were the first country in the world to have the first commercial bungy jump take place.
 It all began in 1988 when two crazy Kiwi guys decided to throw themselves off the Kawarau Bridge in Queenstown, leaping from a vertigo-induced height with only a length of rubber tied around their ankles, they took the leap of faith and plunged over the bridge then bounced right back up again.
 Some may say crazy but to us this just screams awesome!